 Disabling and Enabling Google Chrome Repositories

-If you’re not actively using Google Chrome, it might be beneficial to temporarily disable the repositories.
-This prevents your system from checking for Google Chrome updates during system updates, thus saving resources.
+If you are not actively using Google Chrome, it might be beneficial to temporarily disable the repositories.
+Doing so prevents your system from checking for Google Chrome updates during system updates, thus saving resources.

 You can disable all Google Chrome repositories with the following command: